DiogoSa98/SO/README.md

 # SO
-Projetos feitos no ambito da disciplina de SO
+Projetos feitos no ambito da disciplina de Sistemas Operativos